zzxwill/odps/intl.en-US/Quick Start/Create/View/Delete a table.md

 create table test3 (key boolean) partitioned by (pt string, ds string) lifecycle 100;  -- Create a table with lifecycle. create table test4 like test3;  -- Except for the lifecycle property, other properties of test3 (field type, partition type) are completely consistent with test4. create table test5 as select * from test2;  -- This operation will create test5, but the partition and lifecycle information will not be copied to the object table.
--- This operation will copy the data of test2 to the table test5.
+-- This operation will copy the data of test2 to the table test5.If test2 has data, the test2 in this example is an empty table.
+Subsequent chapters will introduce data import.
 ```

 In the preceding example, an instance is used to create a table.